dguo/dotfiles/systems/mac/README.md

     * Turn off "Open Spotify automatically after you log into the computer"
 * Slack
     * Sign in
+    * Themes
         * Set the theme to "Light"
-* Toggl
-    * Sign in
-    * Turn off idle detection
-    * Turn off reminders
 * iStat Menus
     * Enter the license
     * Import the settings backup in Google Drive
-* Login items
-    * Remove Logitech Gaming Software
 * Bartender
     * Enter the license
     * General